PauloHJ/PiWall/README.md

 - Displaying on screen

 ## Overview
 PiWall is a smart solution developed in 2013 to configure a video wall.
-According to the Collins English Dictionary, a video wall can be defined as "multiple computer monitors, video projectors, or television sets tiled together contiguously or overlapped in order to form one large screen".
+According to the Collins English Dictionary, a video wall can be defined as
+>multiple computer monitors, video projectors, or television sets tiled together contiguously or overlapped in order to form one large screen".

 ![Video wall example](https://hackaday.com/wp-content/uploads/2013/07/rpi-video-wall.png?w=876&h=522)

 In this way, a PiWall must have a master computer/Raspberry Pi that is in charge of storing and distributing the video signal across the tiles of the video wall.
 Each tile has the job of displaying a part of the picture in its assigned screen.
 At the end, all the tiles together form a wall with a unique video playing.

 ## Materials

-In order to
-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+In order to build a PiWall some materials are required.
+It's important to point out that this guide describes the materials I used.
+However, it's possible to use different resources that provide the same or even better solution to the one stated in this guide.

+**HARDWARE**
+-Raspberry Pi 3 Model B (1 master + _n_ tiles)*
+    For each Raspberry:
+        -Micro USB B Power Supply (2.5 A, 5.1 V) -Micro SD card (> 2 GB)
+-Screens
+-HDMI Cable (1 x _n_ screen)
+-Wireless router

+*For example, if your PiWall is 3x3 screens, then you'll need 1 RaspberryPi for each, plus 1 more for the master.
+10 Raspberry Pi in total
+**SOFTWARE**

 ```markdown
 Syntax highlighted code block